dewball345/ear.js/README.md

 ## Realtime?
 * On a relatively high end PC performance was about 15 fps.
 * On a mid-tier mobile the model took a long time to load and inference speed was only 3 fps
-* On a low-tier mobile I wasn't even able to get my results because of how slow it was
+* On a low-tier mobile i couldn't even load the model(had to use no-throttling to load the model) and the inference speed was 2 fps

 Please test your fps on your device using the web demo.
 ## Demo